hacksu/kent-hack-it/challenges/Cryptography/easy/vigenère-cipher/Solution.md

 # Another Golden Shift?
-* **Description** This looks like a another challenge, but the same technique isn't going to work.
-Why are there multiple Golden Shifts?
+* **Description** This looks like a another challenge, but the key isn't as simple as the last.
+I wonder why are there multiple Golden Shifts?
 * **Event:** Kent Hack It 2025
 * **Category:** Crypto
 * **Difficulty:** Easy